Mr. David Rocks

 Director, European Journalism Institute

 The Fund for American Studies (TFAS)

-Mr. Matthew Kwasiborski joined The Fund for American Studies (TFAS) in February of 2005.
-He has directed the American Institute on Political and Economic Systems (AIPES) since 2005.
-In this position, Kwasiborski has worked with more than one thousand students, alumni, faculty and staff representing more than 50 countries.
+Matthew Kwasiborski directs the American Institute on Political and Economic Systems (AIPES) and the European Journalism Institute (EJI) programs in Prague, Czech Republic.
+Since joining TFAS in February of 2005, Matt has worked with well over a thousand students, alumni, faculty and staff representing more than 50 countries.